This is a special opportunity to learn about Wellington’s first cemetery and the history of early buildings that were once within it.

 Find out about the original mortuary chapel --- replaced by the replica chapel, now the Bolton Street Cemetery Museum.
 Hear the stories concerning the cottage (now gone) built for the Public Sexton, and the other cottage (pictured), built on Bolton Street for the Anglican Sexton in 1857, which is still in good condition and which we will visit as part of the tour.

 Our guides will also talk about the disruption caused by the construction of Wellington’s urban motorway in the 1960s.

 Not suitable for wheelchairs.
-Wear sturdy shoes as some of the paths are steep and gravel surfaces can be slippery.
+Please wear sturdy shoes as some paths are steep and can be slippery.
+Care is required.